aws-samples/sample-aws-modernization-with-qumulo/content/2_deployment/22_storage_deploy.md

 The persistent storage layer now provides the durable foundation for your Qumulo cluster, ready to support the compute infrastructure that will provide file system services.

-{{% notice tip %}}
-**Workshop Advantage**: This pre-deployed storage demonstrates how CNQ's architecture enables flexible compute scaling while maintaining data persistence - a key advantage over traditional storage systems.
+::alert[**Workshop Advantage**: This pre-deployed storage demonstrates how CNQ's architecture enables flexible compute scaling while maintaining data persistence - a key advantage over traditional storage systems.]
-{{% /notice %}}